cyber-defence-campus/netgear_r6700v3_circled/docs/2_emulation.md

 File [`server/circled.server.py`](../server/circled.server.py) implements a simple web server that may deliver different versions of files [`circleinfo.txt`](../server/resources/circleinfo.txt) and [`database.bin`](../server/resources/database.bin).
-As explained in chapter [Vulnerability CVE-2022-27646](./5_vulnerability.md), these files will contain the actual payloads triggering the vulnerability we want to exploit.
+As explained in chapter [Exploitation](./6_exploitation.md), these files will contain the actual payloads triggering the vulnerability we want to exploit.
 ### circled.driver.sh
 The file [`firmware/circled.driver.sh`](../firmware/circled.driver.sh) is a simple **driver script** that sets up NVRAM/NAND media, runs the target binary *circled* with all the preloaded libraries, and cleans up